fredhutchio/cozy-shell/README.md

 * `cd`: moves you back to your home directory
 * `cd -`: moves you back to your previous location

+But still, getting deep in a directory tree takes a lot of typing and/or tab completion.
+For this reason, I use [autojump](https://github.com/wting/autojump), which remembers where you've been so you can move around more quickly.
+Before you install that tool, though, take a look at the next section, which also offers a faster way to navigate deep in directory trees.

 ## Fuzzy finding